Gpapadoa/Python-for-Everybody-Specialization-umich/README.md

 # Python for Everybody Specialization - University-of-Michigan
  Coursera - Online Courses Learning

-About this Specialization
+About this Specialization:
 This Specialization builds on the success of the Python for Everybody course and will introduce fundamental programming concepts including data structures, networked application program interfaces, and databases, using the Python programming language.
 In the Capstone Project, you’ll use the technologies learned throughout the Specialization to design and create your own  applications for data retrieval, processing, and visualization.

-Courses in this Specialization
+Courses in this Specialization:

 1. Programming for Everybody (Getting Started with Python)
 2. Python Data Structures